 My wife is an every day Bikram Yoga junkie.
-I prefer other forms of exercise and sweat, but after attending a half-dozen or so Bikram classes over the past 5 years, I feel qualified to pass along a beginner's perspective of what to expect, what to do, and what not to do at your first Bikram Yoga class: (*Click HERE to view all the cities we cover)
+I prefer other forms of exercise and sweat, but after attending a half-dozen or so Bikram classes over the past 5 years, I feel qualified to pass along a beginner's perspective of what to expect, what to do, and what not to do at your first Bikram Yoga class: (*Click HERE to view all the cities Athletic-Minded Traveler covers.)

-Beyond the obvious -- yoga mat and towel -- you should also bring a mixture of Gatorade and water or a bottle of each.
-The sodium and sugar in Gatorade are helpful in maintaining your salt and blood sugar levels, but pure water will be easier to consume in the 110F+ room.
-So, bring at least 32oz. of both in separate bottles or combine 50/50 into a 64oz bottle and plan on drinking all of it through the 90 minute session.
+Beyond the obvious -- yoga mat and towel -- you should also bring a good amount of water and your "go to" energy drink.
+I prefer Gatorade.
+(Other team members like Bai or Core Organic.)
+The sodium and sugar in Gatorade are helpful in maintaining your salt and blood sugar levels, but pure water will be easier to consume in the 105-110F+ room.
+So, bring at least 32oz. of both in separate bottles or combine 50/50 into a 64oz bottle and plan on drinking most of it through the 90 minute session.
+(60 minute classes are now ubiquitous at many studios.
+It's a good option.
+But we think newbies will benefit most by establishing their practice via the 90 minute sessions.)

-Before class begins, your large towel will be placed on top of your yoga mat.
+Before class begins, one large towel will be placed on top of your yoga mat.
 Therefore, you will do the poses while standing/sitting on top of your towel (which is on top of your yoga mat).
-Two hand towels (kept at your side) will be necessary to wipe sweat off your brow and body.
-Also, you should use the hand towels to make grabbing your ankles easier during a few of the poses--hold the towel while it is wrapped around your ankle/foot.
+This will keep you from slipping once the sweat begins to flow.
+Two hand towels (kept at your side) can be helpful to wipe sweat off your brow and body.
+Also, while tempting, do NOT use the hand towels to make grabbing your ankles easier during a few of the poses.
+Most teachers will scold you.
+Bikram is meant to be practiced without any props.
+The other large towel is for your post class shower, assuming you don't take off!

 Wet Clothes Bag